-CSMA/CA avoids, CSMA/CD detects
+CSMA/CA handles collisions, CSMA/CD detects collisions

 The previous chapter introduced network appliances, including wireless access points.
-This chapter explains the wireless standards those access points implement: how 802.11 works, which frequencies and channels to use, and how to secure wireless traffic.
+This chapter explains the wireless standards those access points implement: how 802.11 works, which frequencies and channels to use, and how to safeguard wireless traffic.

 IEEE 802.11 is the family of wireless LAN standards.
 Each amendment defines a new generation with higher speeds or new frequency bands.